edac-epscor/nmepscor-data-collection-form/workflow.md

 * If you made database changes, remember to run migrations.
 * If you changed javascript, make sure you ran bower_install
 * Save all of the above to the subversion repo.
-At some point, this should be a /prod/ branch
+At some point, this should be a /prod/ branch ** And of course, don't forget to change settings.production if appropriate

 ## Deploy to staging